 First of all, what are ‘comps’?
 Comps are comparable houses that have recently sold.
 These recently sold, comparable houses are used to estimate the value of your own house.

 In this example, we’re going to use a house that we are currently in the process of flipping in Leesburg, FL.
-It’s a 3 bedroom, 2 bathroom house.
-It is 1,855 square feet and it was built in 2005.
+It’s a three bedroom, two bathroom house.
+It is 1,855 square feet, and it was built in 2005.
 Zillow currently has the Zestimate on this house at $190,000.

 Step #1: Determine Your Search Area